Explorer

 Symbolism

-Green represents agriculture, yellow represents mineral wealth, red represents the blood shed during the liberation war, and black represents the native African people.
-The white triangle represents peace.
-The Great Zimbabwe Bird is the national emblem, and the red star behind it represents socialism.
+Green represents agriculture, yellow represents mineral wealth, red represents blood shed, and black represents the native people.
+The bird is the national emblem.

 History